microsoft/Windows-appsample-marble-maze/README.md

 # DirectX marble maze game sample

-Marble Maze is a sample Universal Windows Platform (UWP) and DirectX app that demonstrates how to build a basic 3D game using DirectX.
+A mini-app that shows how to build a basic 3D game using DirectX on the Universal Windows Platform (UWP).
 This game is a simple labyrinth game where the player is challenged to roll a marble through a maze of pitfalls using tilt controls.

 This sample is written in C++ and requires some experience with graphics programming and DirectX.
 Complete content that examines this code can be found at Developing Marble Maze, a game in C++ and DirectX.